slatedocs/slate/source/includes/_authentication.md

 You must always keep your API Keys secure to make sure no one can access your account.
 If you think a key might be compromised, simply revoke your API key [here](https://api.buttercoin.com/#/api).
 </aside>

-*If you are building our own client for the API...*
+*If you are building your own client for the API...*

 ### Building an HMAC Signature with SHA-256